QingyuLiu0521/ICSD/README.md

 ## Baseline system 🖥️
 > We designed our baseline system based on DCASE 2023 Challenge task4
 ### Requirements 📝
-The script `conda_create_environment.sh` is available to create an environment which runs the baseline code.
+The script `conda_create_environment.sh` is available to create an environment which runs the baseline system.

 ### Data Download ⬇️
 Download the dataset from [HuggingFace](https://huggingface.co/datasets/QingyuLiu1/ICSD) and decompress it under the `data` folder